Sofia-UX-UI/portfolio-v.4/content/post/shortcodes/index.md

 <!--## Project Timeline

-The project followed the Design Thinking methodology and the Double Diamond model, incorporating both divergent and convergent thinking.
-It was not linear, with overlaps and iterations occurring from the early stages.
+As a collaborative project, the division of tasks mainly followed each area of expertise.
+Therefore, user research, academic research, market analysis, user validation and user testing were conducted by the User Experience Designers while the gaming concept, art and development, was led by the Indie Game Developers.

+`1 Quick off: 2 weeks`

+`2 Ideation: 2 weeks`

-`1 Research: 3 weeks`
+`3 Research: 3 weeks`

-`2 Define: 2 weeks`
+`4 Define: 2 weeks`

-`3 Ideate: 1 week`
+`5 Game design & mechanics: 1 week`

-`4 Prototype: 1 month`
+`4 Pitch: 3 weeks`

 `5 Test: 1 week`